 Focuses on mechanics concepts in physics: motion, work and energy, Newton's Laws, conservation of energy, system of particles, rotations, oscillations and gravity.
 Includes analyses using calculus and lab activities.
-Prerequisite: minimum grade of 2.0 in either TMATH 124, TMATH 122, or MATH 124; Recommended co-requisite: T PHYS 120.
-Cannot be taken for credit if credit received for TESC 121; recommended: Recommended co-requisite: T PHYS 120.
+Cannot be taken for credit if credit received for TESC 121.
+Prerequisite: a minimum grade of 2.0 in either TMATH 122, TMATH 124, or MATH 124.; recommended: co-requisite of T PHYS 120.